 What Happens When You Max Out Your Credit Card?

-Credit cards are powerful financial tools.
-They make it easy to finance large purchases and convenient to pay for everyday expenses.
+Credit cards are powerful financial tools that can make it easy to finance large purchases and convenient to pay for everyday expenses.

 However, a maxed-out credit card can lower your credit score, result in fees and penalties, and make it harder to get a mortgage or loan.

 Keep reading for answers to common questions about maxing-out your credit card and what to do to improve your personal finances.